 Prerequisite: Graduate status and consent of department chair.

 Offered: Fall.

+ARTE 520 – Graduate Art Education Student Teaching Introduction (2)

+Teacher candidates will participate in a three-week clinical preparation in the field.
+This induction phase will orient art education teacher candidates to their student teaching.
+Includes observational and teaching experiences.
+Graded S, U.

+Prerequisite: Concurrent enrollment in ARTE 527 and ARTE 565.

+Offered: Early Spring.

 ARTE 525 - Graduate Student Teaching in Art Education (10)

 In this culminating field experience, candidates complete a teaching experience in an elementary and secondary school under the supervision of cooperating teachers and a college supervisor.
 This is a full-semester assignment.
 Graded S, U.